Avalon Hollywood: Federal Theatre Project

 During the Great Depression, the Hollywood Theatre operated under the Federal Theatre Project of the Works Progress Administration, and was a venue for government-sponsored theatrical events.

 The El Capitan Theatre

 In the 1940s, the theatre was renamed The El Capitan Theatre and was used for a long-running live burlesque variety show called Ken Murray's Blackouts.

-Also in the 1940s, Bob Hope's NBC radio show originated from the El Capitan.
+In the 1940s, Bob Hope's NBC radio show originated from the El Capitan.

-In the 1950s, still under the name El Capitan, the theatre was converted by NBC into a television studio.
-It was from a set on its stage that Richard Nixon delivered his famous "Checkers speech" on September 23, 1952.
+In the 1950s, the theatre was converted by NBC into a television studio.
+It was from a set on this stage that Richard Nixon delivered his famous "Checkers speech" on September 23, 1952.
 This event is often mistakenly said to have taken place at the El Capitan Theatre on nearby Hollywood Boulevard, though that theater was never a television studio and in 1952 was operating as a movie house called the Paramount Theatre.
+Also in 1952, the first nationally televised telethon, in support of the United States Olympic Team and featuring Bob Hope, Bing Crosby, and Frank Sinatra, was held here.

-The theatre was also home to The Colgate Comedy Hour, The Lawrence Welk Show, Truth or Consequences and This Is Your Life.
+The theatre was home to the NBC shows The Colgate Comedy Hour, Truth or Consequences and This Is Your Life.
+Upon completion of the NBC "Color City" studios in Burbank, NBC vacated the theater and ABC moved in, with The Lawrence Welk Show originating from the El Capitan.